2025-09-19

 2. Q ==> R

-deletes the already-held assumption, as it is "rarely useful" (to quote the Isabelle/HOL tutorial).
+Notable: erule deletes the already-held assumption, as it is "rarely useful" (quoting the Isabelle/HOL tutorial).
 See below's note for more.

 P ∨ Q ==> R